openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/gke.md

 ## Install Replicated PV Mayastor on GKE

-To install Replicated PV Mayastor using Helm, refer to the steps provided in the [Installing OpenEBS documentation](../../../../quickstart-guide/installation.md#installation-via-helm).
+See the [Installing OpenEBS documentation](../../../../quickstart-guide/installation.md#installation-via-helm) to install Replicated PV Mayastor using Helm.

 - **Helm Install Command**